First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: Discrete elliptic Harnack inequality

 where we used the maximum principle on $D \setminus B(z, R)$ (Lemma \ref{lem.max/min}) if necessary.
 Indeed, for any $x_{0} \in \partial_{i}B(z, R) \cap \delta_{\textup{H}}^{-1}B_{\ast}$, we can easily find a path $\gamma_{0} \in \PATH(\{ x_0 \}, \partial_{i}\delta_{\textup{H}}^{-1}B_{\ast}; \delta_{\textup{H}}^{-1}B_{\ast})$, which automatically satisfies $\gamma_{0} \subseteq \{ \varphi = 1 \} \subseteq \{ \varphi \ge M_{\ast} \}$.
 If $B_{\ast} \cap B(z, R) \neq \emptyset$, then $\gamma_{\textup{max}} = \gamma_{0}$ is enough.
 Suppose $B_{\ast} \cap B(z, R) = \emptyset$.
 Since $\varphi$ is $p$-harmonic on $\delta_{\textup{H}}^{-1}B_{\ast} \setminus B(z, R)$, an application of the maximum principle yields a path $\gamma_{1} \in \PATH(\partial_{i}B_{\ast}, \partial B(z, R); \delta_{\textup{H}}^{-1}B_{\ast})$ satisfying $\gamma_{1} \subseteq \{ \varphi \ge M_{\ast} \}$.
 Let us denote the endpoint of $\gamma_{1}$ in $\partial B(z, R)$ by $x_{1}$.
 By choosing $x_{0} \in \partial_{i}B(z, R) \cap \delta_{\textup{H}}^{-1}B_{\ast}$ so that $\{ x_{0}, x_{1} \} \in E$, we get the desired path $\gamma_{\textup{max}}$ by concatenating $\gamma_{0}, \{ x_{0}, x_{1} \}$ and $\gamma_{1}$.

-Using these paths $\gamma_{\textup{min}}$ and $\gamma_{\textup{max}}$, we can cary out the same argument as in the proof of Theorem \ref{thm.EHI}.
+Using these paths $\gamma_{\textup{min}}$ and $\gamma_{\textup{max}}$, we can carry out the same argument as in the proof of Theorem \ref{thm.EHI}.
 Indeed, since $\varphi$ is a non-negative $p$-superharmonic function on $D$, the log-Caccioppoli inequality (Corollary \ref{cor.logC}) yields

 Similar to Theorem \ref{thm.EHI}, we can obtain

 where $C_{\textup{H}}$ is the constant in Theorem \ref{thm.EHI}.
 The desired H\"older regularity \eqref{e.cut-off.3} follows from the above Harnack inequality using the standard Moser's oscillation lemma argument similar to Corollary \ref{cor.loc-Hol}.